suin-kim-baruch/Covid19-Cases-Analysis-NYC/README.md

-# Python and R projects
+# Analyzed the COVID-19 cases in NYC using Python